valu-digital/valuso/README.md

 ```

 ### Extend any existing service with your implementation
 Usually, if class doesn't support certain operation, it throws **UnsupportedOperationException**.
-CommandManager doesn't stop the execution here, but finds the next register class/closure for the service and gives it a chance to execute the operation.
+CommandManager doesn't stop the execution here, but finds the next registered class/closure for the service and gives it a chance to execute the operation.
 This feature can be used to extend existing services.
 ```php
 class ExtendedUserService {
     public function findExpiredAccounts() {